Fifirex/FifiGit/README.md

 $ export PATH=$PATH":$HOME/bin"
 ```

-This creates a copy of the file in the `PATH` and now you can run it by just,
+This creates a copy of the file in the `$PATH` and now you can run it by just,

 ```
 $ FifiGit Fifirex -u